SlyyCooper/linkedin_to_resume/README.md

-# 🦊 html_to_markdown 🦊
+# 🦊 html_to_markdown & linkedin_to_markdown 🦊

-This is an HTML to Markdown converter.
+This repository contains tools for converting HTML and LinkedIn profiles to Markdown format.

+## HTML to Markdown Converter

-This CLI tool, `html_to_md.py`, is a straightforward solution for turning web pages into clean Markdown.
-It's interactive and has some useful features.
+The `html_to_md.py` CLI tool converts web pages into clean Markdown.
+It's interactive and has useful features.

-## Features
+### Features

 -   **CLI Interface:** Uses a command-line interface with `questionary`.
 -   **URL Input:** Converts web pages from a given URL.